Contact us for a Free Initial Consultation 414-253-8500

 Consult a Kenosha Revocable Trust Attorney

 Navigating the complexities of estate planning can be challenging.
 At Heritage Law Office, our knowledgeable attorney can guide you through the process of creating a revocable trust tailored to your unique needs and circumstances.
-To discuss your estate planning options, contact our attorney by using the online form or calling us directly at 414-253-8500.
+To discuss your estate planning options, contact us by using the online form or calling us directly at 414-253-8500.

 Contact Us Today

 For a comprehensive plan that will meet your needs or the needs of a loved one, contact us today.
-Located in Downtown Milwaukee, we proudly provide legal advice to those in Milwaukee County and surrounding communities.
+Located in Downtown Milwaukee, we serve Milwaukee County, surrounding communities, and to clients across Wisconsin, Minnesota, Illinois, and California.

 Menu